AppNav

 AppNavItem settings = new AppNavItem("Settings", SettingsView.class);

-If your annotated route supports route parameters, you can also pass a ParametersBag
+If your annotated route supports route parameters, you can also pass a ParametersBag:

 ParametersBag params = ParametersBag.of("id=123");